Monaghan Senior Football Championship

 The Monaghan Senior Football Championship is an annual Gaelic football competition contested by Monaghan GAA clubs.
 The Monaghan County Board of the Gaelic Athletic Association has organised it since 1888.

-Ballybay Pearse Brothers are the title holders (2022) defeating Scotstown in the Final.
+Scotstown are the title holders (2025), having defeated Inniskeen in the final.

 Honours

 The trophy presented to the winners is the Mick Duffy Cup.
 The winners of the Monaghan Senior Championship qualify to represent the county in the Ulster Senior Club Football Championship.
 The winners can, in turn, go on to play in the All-Ireland Senior Club Football Championship.